South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 UCLA Schedule Analysis

-- UCLA has tied for the 35th-most Quadrant 2 wins in the nation (five).
+- UCLA has five wins over Quadrant 2 teams, tied for the 35th-most in the country.

 UCLA 2022-23 Best Wins